 How stapling impacts new serving ADF members

-‘Stapling’ comes into effect on 1 November 2021.
+‘Stapling’ came into effect on 1 November 2021.
 This change means it’s more important than ever to check all new ADF members’ eligibility to join our super funds before they start their employment with you.

 The Treasury Laws Amendment (Your Future, Your Super) Act 2021 became law on 22 June 2021, which implemented the Government’s Your Future, Your Super package.
 One element of the package is the stapling rule, which aims to limit the creation of multiple super accounts when employees move jobs.Read more